Academic Advisors and Study Abroad

-- Suggest that your student take courses not available at SHSU, but which are pertinent to his or her degree program.
+- Suggest that your student take courses not available at SHSU, but which are pertinent to their degree program.

-- Discuss courses that will help with graduate school plans or courses that will give the student a greater degree of expertise in his or her chosen field and impress potential future employers.
+- Discuss courses that will help with graduate school plans or courses that will give the student a greater degree of expertise in their chosen field and impress potential future employers.

 - You and your student can also plot a strategy for how the upcoming international experience will pay off when the student starts interviewing for jobs or applying to graduate school.

-- In addition to assisting a student with his or her plan of study, there are other ways you can encourage your students to ensure a successful experience abroad:
+- In addition to assisting a student with their plan of study, there are other ways you can encourage your students to ensure a successful experience abroad:

-- Studying abroad and your involvement in your student’s plan can leave a lasting impact on his or her life.
-Long after your student has graduated from SHSU, you will most likely be remembered not only as the academic advisor but also as the person who steered him or her to success for life after SHSU.
+- Studying abroad and your involvement in your student’s plan can leave a lasting impact on their life.
+Long after your student has graduated from SHSU, you will most likely be remembered not only as the academic advisor but also as the person who steered them to success for life after SHSU.

 - Course Approval